zhongfendeng/JPAVE/README.md

 + move the generated "tagmaster.json", "mepave_attribute_embeddings.json" and "mepave_value_embeddings.json" to the root of this project.

 ## Train
-Run the train.py file as follows:
+Run the train.py file to train the model as follows:
 ```bash
 python train.py
 ```